 They say a butterfly dies every five minutes*.
-But you only need about four minutes to learn how to make a photo collage with our easy-peasy tutorial, and then you can create the most awe-inspiring collage images!
+But you only need about four minutes to learn how to make a collage with PicMonkey’s easy-peasy tutorial, and then you can create the most awe-inspiring collage images!
 Will they save a butterfly?
 Probably not, but they’ll all be happier knowing you know Collage. (*Don’t go fact-checking us on that!)

 This project gets you a slick collage to use as your Facebook cover image.